temporalio/documentation/docs-src/cli/workflow/reset-batch.md

 Workflow Executions can also be found by [Query](/concepts/what-is-a-query).
 `temporal workflow reset-batch --query=MyQuery

-Use the options listed below to change reset behavior.
+Use the following options to change reset behavior.

 - [--address](/cli/cmd-options/address)